mueller-solutions/mueller-solutions.github.io/src/content/blog/top-6-clear-reasons-why-your-business-needs-a-website.md

 Still not sure if a website is right for you?
 If you’re curious about how a website can offer more than just a social media profile, keep reading!
 Here are six top reasons why having a website is a must in 2024.

-### A Website Makes Your Business Look Professional and Builds Trust.
+### A Website Makes Your Business Look Professional and Builds Trust

 Most people don’t trust a business that doesn’t have a good website.
 A clean, modern site that is updated regularly and appears in search engines makes you look more credible.
 Potential customers will trust you more when they can find all the information, they need in one place.
 In today’s digital world, we expect businesses to have an online presence.